New Vitae Wellness and Recovery History

 - In November of 2015, Richard Hamp, SGM (Ret.), one of the Directors of the Pennsylvania Department of Military and Veteran Affairs, offered a complimentary training entitled, "Understanding Military Culture and Community Reintegration," to better serve and support Veterans in the local community.

-- New Vitae Wellness and Recovery purchased Emmaus' The Mitchell Clinic in March of 2016 in an effort to provide service options to those experiencing challenges associated with alcohol and drug addiction.
+- New Vitae Wellness and Recovery expanded their addiction and co-occurring supports in March of 2016 in an effort to provide additional levels of service options to those experiencing challenges associated with substance and/or behavioral addictions.

 - At the end of March 2016, New Vitae Wellness and Recovery was selected to open a forensic Residential Treatment Facility for adults in Philadelphia County.